 Lenders apply these guidelines because they do not want you to buy a property that you indicated would be your primary residence even though you always intended to move out of the home and use it as a rental property soon after your mortgage closed.

-While you may be able to qualify for a non-owner occupied loan earlier than a year, the mortgage terms are more expensive and the qualification guidelines are stricter.
-Depending on your income, down payment and other factors, you may not be able to meet the investment property mortgage requirements, which is an important to understand if you want to buy a new home but keep your current one.
+While you may be able to qualify for a non-owner occupied loan within a year, the mortgage terms are more expensive and the qualification guidelines are stricter, which is an important to understand if you want to buy a new home but keep your current one.

-One possible way to obtain a second owner occupied mortgage within the specified waiting period is if the new loan is for a property in a different county.
-In this scenario, the mortgage may be classified as a loan on a second home or vacation property but your mortgage terms including your interest rate should be better than the terms for an investment property.
+One possible way to obtain a second owner occupied mortgage within the specified waiting period is if the new loan is for a second home or vacation property.
+In this scenario your loan terms including your mortgage rate should be better than the terms for an investment property.

 Please note that if you are moving to a different county for a new job, you may be able to qualify for an owner occupied mortgage on your primary residence but you need to provide documents that verify your job transfer.

-To summarize, you are usually required to wait six months (for a refinance) or twelve months (for a home purchase) before you can qualify for a new mortgage after buying a home or refinancing your current mortgage.
+To summarize, you are usually required to wait six months (for a refinance) or twelve months (for a home purchase unless you sell your current primary residence) before you can qualify for a new mortgage after buying a home or refinancing your current mortgage.
 If you are willing to meet the required waiting period or if you purchase a property located in a different county, you should be able to qualify for a new owner-occupied loan and benefit from better mortgage terms.

 Because mortgage terms and underwriting guidelines, we recommend that you contact multiple lenders in the table below to confirm their qualification requirements.
 Shopping lenders is also the best way to save money on your mortgage.